17 Best Teacher-Student Relationship Movies of All Time

 This is an odd topic, but funnily enough, cinema hasn’t been much of a stranger to it.
-The ‘teacher-student’ romantic relationship is a good base for a plot because with it comes an obvious sense of tension, secrecy, and awkwardness.
-The emotions are all there with a good chance to develop characters as the relationship further grows.
+The ‘teacher-student’ romantic relationship is a good base for a plot because with it comes an unmistakable sense of tension, secrecy, and awkwardness.
+The emotions are all there, and there is a good chance to develop characters as the relationship further grows.
 However, not exploiting this in a smart way can lead to problems, often caused by audience reactions.
-The films in the list below have covered this plot line in interesting and/or innovative methods, which have helped them secure a connection with the audience, all the while taking a chance that has every possibility to misfire.
+The films in the list below have covered this plot line in interesting and innovative methods, which have helped them secure a connection with the audience, all the while taking a chance that has every possibility to misfire.

 Starring Josie Davis, Kelcie Stranahan, Cameron Deane Stewart, and Marc Raducci, ‘Dirty Teacher’ is a thriller movie directed by Doug Campbell.
 It tells the story of Jamie Hall, a high school senior whose boyfriend ends up dead after being apparently hit by a car.
 The catch?
 He was cheating on Jamie with their teacher, Ms. Molly Matson, who was clearly desperate for him.
 So when evidence points toward Jamie, she decides to tap into Matson in her pursuit of the truth about how her boyfriend died and who killed him.
 Did Matson commit the crime?
 To find out, you can stream the movie here.